 HIV SBIR Grant.
 In April 2016, NIAID awarded us a SBIR grant entitled "Enhancing Protective Antibody Responses for a DNA/MVA HIV Vaccine."
 The initial grant award was \$740,456 for the first year of a two-year project period beginning April 15, 2016, with a total project budget of \$1,398,615.
-In March 2017, NIAID awarded us \$658,159 for the second year of the project period to test the effects of adding two proteins to our vaccine regimen, and we subsequently received a one-year nocost extension of the project period, which is nearing completion.
-Results from the studies supported by this grant are being used to inform the design of human clinical trials.
+In March 2017, NIAID awarded us \$658,159 for the second year of the project period to test the effects of adding two proteins to our vaccine regimen, and we subsequently received a one-year nocost extension of the project period, which was completed during 2019.